inspec/inspec-aws/docs-chef-io/content/aws_lambda.md

 ## Examples

-**Test that all lambda functions with a particular tag is correctly deployed.**
+Test that all lambda functions with a particular tag is correctly deployed:

 ```ruby
 describe aws_lambda('LAMBDA_FUNCTION') do